cogitovirus/langchain-sql-agent-bootstrap/README.md

 # Langchain SQL Agent Bootstap
 This is a simple App for testing LLM to SQL commands on a sqlite database using [Langchain SQL Agent](https://python.langchain.com/en/latest/modules/agents/toolkits/examples/sql_database.html).
 The repo comes with a setup script that loads a sqlite database with some sample data.

-You also have the ability to upload your own file (supports csv only)
+> There's a single important TODO item that is not and will not be completed, which is to implement the file upload functionality in the UI.
+The backend is already setup to handle file uploads (csv).
+If you're interested you could probably also:
+> - clean the ouput of the agent after each execution
+> - add a auto-refresh or a refresh button to the tables

 Backend has several endpoints:
 - `/api/v1/tables` - returns a list of tables in the database